jrpereirajr/iris-grpc-example/README.md

 $ docker-compose up -d
 ```

-# Plaing with the code
+# Playing with the code

 Open a cache terminal through the system terminal or through Visual Studio Code: